 Skitterphoto advertises themselves as a place to find, show and share public domain photos.
 All photos on the site have a Creative Commons CC0 license, which means you can do whatever you want with them, including redistribution, using them on articles for sale, print on demand, and even to create a competing service.

-StockSnap has lots of Creative Commons CC0 images that you can use for any purpose you wish.
+StockSnap has lots of Creative Commons CC0 images that you can use for any purpose you wish, with no attribution required.

 The Flickr Commons